 As part of your application to medical school you will be asked to provide information on your work and activities.
 The Pre-Health Recommendation Committee will also review this information for your recommendation letter.
 The format is based on what is required for the AMCAS medical school application.

 You may enter up to 15 significant experiences.
 The space allotted for each description is 700 characters.
 This is approximately 50-125 words.
 For the AMCAS application you will be given an additional 1325 characters for three activities that you identify as the most significant.
-Please see the AMCAS AAMC 2020 Guide pg.
-44 for additional instructions.
+Please see the AMCAS AAMC Guide for additional instructions.

 Quality is more important than quantity so do not worry if you have fewer than 15 experiences.